 Once you’re feeling sufficiently cave’ed out, we suggest a short day trip to the charming town of Kostanjevica na Krki for a quick dose of art culture.
 Otherwise known as the Venice of Sloevnia, Kostanjevica is bursting with art galleries, from the famous Božidar Jakac Gallery to the popular Forma Viva sculpture garden.

 Go green in Ljubljana

 We finish your trip where we begin, in Slovenia’s vibrant capital city of Ljubljana.
-Take your time to explore the beauty and attractions of this eco-friendly subwaypolis.
+Take your time to explore the beauty and attractions of this eco-friendly metropolis.
 Famed for the promotion of green alternatives and their ban on cars, walking and cycling are considered the main modes of transport.
 Alternatively, you can take to the water and travel by boat along the Ljubljana River, which flows through the heart of the capital, stopping off at galleries, museums and restaurants along the way.
 Be sure to make a pit-stop to the famous Old Town, where you’ll find a maze of historical monuments and iconic landmarks – many of which are the design of celebrated architect Jože Plečnik.
 Finally, finish with a trip to the city’s 16th century castle, where you can enjoy the view of Ljubljana’s strikingly orange landscape before calling it a day.

 On your last day you will be journeying just outside of the capital in order to experience the true splendour of Slovenia’s back country with a trip to the stunningly romantic Lake Bled, in the heart of the Julian Alps.
 With deep forest-green waters and a magical medieval castle – perched atop a central rocky island, Lake Bled provides a picture-perfect end to a wonderfully enchanting and fascinating trip.